University Policy Private Support for Endowed Chairs & Professorships

 - Pursuant to Board approved Naming Policy, Virginia Commonwealth University encourages alumni and friends of the University to preserve educational excellence and further the University's mission by establishing "named" gift opportunities.

 - The University seeks to attract, reward, and retain distinguished faculty, leaders, scholars, and artists of national and international reputation to occupy an Endowed Chair or a Professorship as one of the highest forms of recognition provided by the University.

 - An Endowed Chair or Professorship is intended to improve an existing program by providing support to attract new faculty members.
 It can, however, reward an individual of exceptional accomplishments who is already on the faculty.

-- In addition to rewarding excellence, an Endowed position carries with tithe expectation of continuing worthy contributions to his or her specialty area.
+- In addition to rewarding excellence, an Endowed position carries with it the expectation of continuing worthy contributions to their specialty area.

 - Many donors stipulate specific requirements for an Endowed Chair or Professorship.
 This endowment process must be sufficiently flexible to meet the desires and wishes of the donors while adhering to all University policies.

 - Endowed Chair - $1,000,000

 - It is important to sustain permanently the programs that the donors support with their gifts.
 In order to achieve the protection of the real principal value while having it grow with inflation over time, endowment spending must be managed to realize this goal.